Loss aversion and the welfare ranking of policy interventions: Inferring loss aversion-sensitive dominance

 \section{Inferring loss aversion-sensitive dominance}

 In this section we propose statistical inference methods for the loss aversion-sensitive dominance (LASD) criterion discussed in previous sections.
 We consider the null and alternative hypotheses

 Under the null hypothesis \eqref{hypotheses_general} policy $A$ dominates $B$ in the LASD sense, similar to much of the literature on stochastic dominance.
-It is a simplification of the hypotheses considered for several potential policies discussed in \citet{LintonMaasoumiWhang05}, who test whether one policy is maximal, and the techniques developed below could be extended to compare several policies in the same way in a straightforward manner.
-The null hypothesis above represents the assumption that policy $A$ is preferred by agents in the LASD sense.
+It is a simplification of the hypotheses considered for several potential policies discussed in \citet{LintonMaasoumiWhang05}, who test whether one policy is maximal, and the techniques developed below could be extended to compare several policies in the same way in a straightforward manner.\footnote{\citet{LintonMaasoumiWhang05} consider a test for Prospect Theory by testing whether the integral of one CDF dominates the other.
+This paper considers a different approach in which we impose loss aversion on the value function, and then derive testable conditions on the CDFs.} The null hypothesis above represents the assumption that policy $A$ is preferred by agents in the LASD sense.
 Rejection of the null implies that there is significant evidence for ambiguity in the ordering of the policies by LASD.
-Unfortunately, rejection of the null does not inform one about which sort of value function $v$ results in a rejection.
+Unfortunately, a drawback of the proposed procedure is that rejection of the null does not inform one about which sort of value function $v$ results in a rejection.
 Strong orderings of policies can result in more information, although they constrain $v$ by construction, and such exploration is left for future research.\footnote{There is also another strand of literature that develops methods to estimate the optimal treatment assignment policy that maximizes a social welfare function.
 Recent developments can be found in \citet{Manski04}, \citet{Dehejia05}, \citet{HiranoPorter09}, \citet{Stoye09}, \citet{BhattacharyaDupas12}, \citet{Tetenov12}, \citet{KitagawaTetenov18, KitagawaTetenov19}, among others.
 These papers focus on the decision-theoretic properties and procedures that map empirical data into treatment choices.
 In this literature, our paper is most closely related to \citet{Kasy16}, which focuses on welfare rankings of policies rather than optimal policy choice.}

 We consider tests for this null hypothesis given sample data observed under two different identification assumptions.
 We start with the case where one can directly observe samples $\{X_{Ai}\}_{i=1}^{n_A}$ and $\{X_{Bi}\}_{i=1}^{n_B}$ which represent agents' gains and losses, or in other words, we simply assume that the distribution functions of $X_A$ and $X_B$ are point-identified and their distribution functions can be estimated using the empirical distribution functions from two samples.
 Next we extend these results to the partially-identified case where no assumption about the joint distribution of potential outcomes under either treatment is made.
 In this case, we assume that three samples are observable, $\{Z_{0i}\}_{i=1}^{n_0}$, $\{Z_{Ai}\}_{i=1}^{n_A}$ and $\{Z_{Bi}\}_{i=1}^{n_B}$, representing outcomes under a control or pre-policy state and outcomes under policies $A$ and $B$.
 Then tests are based on plug-in estimates for bounds for $X_A = Z_A - Z_0$ and $X_B = Z_B - Z_0$.